OldManUmby/DND.SRD.Wiki/pages/10.abilities/default.md

 Your Strength determines how far you can jump.

-**_Long Jump._** When you make a long jump, you cover a number of feet up to your Strength score if you move at least 10 feet on foot immediately before the jump.
+**_Long Jump_**.
+When you make a long jump, you cover a number of feet up to your Strength score if you move at least 10 feet on foot immediately before the jump.
 When you make a standing long jump, you can leap only half that distance.
 Either way, each foot you clear on the jump costs a foot of movement.

 This rule assumes that the height of your jump doesn’t matter, such as a jump across a stream or chasm.
 At your GM’s option, you must succeed on a DC 10 Strength (Athletics) check to clear a low obstacle (no taller than a quarter of the jump’s distance), such as a hedge or low wall.
 Otherwise, you hit it.

 When you land in difficult terrain, you must succeed on a DC 10 Dexterity (Acrobatics) check to land on your feet.
 Otherwise, you land prone.

-**_High Jump._** When you make a high jump, you leap into the air a number of feet equal to 3 + your Strength modifier if you move at least 10 feet on foot immediately before the jump.
+**_High Jump_**.
+When you make a high jump, you leap into the air a number of feet equal to 3 + your Strength modifier if you move at least 10 feet on foot immediately before the jump.
 When you make a standing high jump, you can jump only half that distance.
 Either way, each foot you clear on the jump costs a foot of movement.
 In some circumstances, your GM might allow you to make a Strength (Athletics) check to jump higher than you normally can.

 You can extend your arms half your height above yourself during the jump.
 Thus, you can reach above you a distance equal to the height of the jump plus 1½ times your height.